Ted Fordham

 Ted Fordham (born 3 May 1940) is a former Australian rules footballer who played for Essendon in the Victorian Football League (VFL).
 He was the VFL's leading goalkicker in the 1966 season.

 Debuting in 1961, Fordham played as a half-back flanker and follower during the early stages of his career.
-It was later in the 1964 season that he moved to full-forward, under the instruction of John Coleman.
+Later in the 1964 season, he moved to full-forward, under the instruction of John Coleman.
 He helped Essendon win the premiership the following season with six goals in the preliminary final and then kicked a record-equalling seven goals in the grand final against St Kilda.